Yixuan-Lee/COMP6341-winter-2020/assignment1/README.md

 more images, you need to add the image names to both variables correspondingly.

-During testing, type the image index in `jpg_images` and `bmp_images` which you would like to test, the result images will show after.
+During testing, type the image index in `jpg_images` and `bmp_images` which you would like to test, the 5 result images (Original, Part 1 Demosaic, Part 1 Difference image, Part 2 Demosaic, Part 2 Difference image) will show after.

 There are 2 available ways to present the result images